Photo-of-Sajini-Ponmala

 Rural internship:-

 After 6 months of internship in the College hospital, I chose to do my rural internship in the villages of Palakkad, where my parents hail from.
-I recall my time as a rural intern as a very enriching experience because most of the time, I would be the only resident Doctor in the dispensary.
-I could see the result of my prescriptions then and there.
+My time as a rural intern was a very enriching experience because for the most part, I would be the only resident Doctor in the dispensary and I could see the result of my prescriptions then and there.
 I was totally humbled by the gratitude of the local people who showered a lot of love on their rural Doctor.

 Private practice as a fresh BHMS graduate: